geohuz/geohuz/README.md

 ### Frontend Skills

 * Reactjs, Solidjs, D3js, 3d indoor mapping and animation with React + websocket + Threejs
-* Rescript: My hobby frontend language, have used it to rewrite the electric fence rule engine.
+* Rescript: My hobby frontend language, have used it to rewrite the electric fence rule engine of the Indoor positioning application.

 ### Backend Skills